ganeshkumar12-hub/Laundry-Management/README.md

-# BubbleFlow Laundry Manager 🌊
+# BubbleFlow Laundry Managerment 🌊

 A modern, AI-enhanced laundry order management system built for performance, transparency, and ease of use.